-Have you ever been to the Tōshō-gū Shrine in Tochigi Prefecture?
+Have you ever been to the Tōshō-gū Shrine, in Nikkō city?

 If we talk about Nikkō’s symbol, Tōshō-gū Shrine comes immediately to our minds.

-Nikkō’s Tōshō-gū Shrine is located in the heart of a cedar forest: when the fog comes out the atmosphere becomes mysterious.
+Nikkō’s Tōshō-gū Shrine lays in the heart of a cedar forest: in foggy days the atmosphere becomes quite mysterious.

-Decorations on the buildings are splendid, and the Yōmei Gate (World Heritage) is coated by gold leaves.
+The decorations on the buildings are splendid, like for the Yōmei Gate (World Heritage), coated by gold leaves.